 - The establishment of a new unitary Dorset Council in April 2019 combining the 6 previous authorities meant that work on reviewing the Local Plan was delayed, with a new Dorset Council Local Plan now anticipated to be adopted in 2026.
-It is assumed that the new Plan will not have a radical impact on the Neighbourhood Plan. - □ The latest census data available was that of April 2011 and although a census was carried out in 2021, data from that survey would not be available during the timescales for the Plan.
+It is assumed that the new Plan will not have a radical impact on the Neighbourhood Plan. - The latest census data available was that of April 2011 and although a census was carried out in 2021, data from that survey would not be available during the timescales for preparing the Plan.
 Consequently, we have had to rely on survey data and other sources to determine estimates on population, type of housing and demand for new homes.

-- □ The average age across the Parish is around 47 years (compared with 40 or so nationally) and this has been rising slowly.
-The population growth has typically been between 1 and 2% annually. - □ The early surveys revealed that the majority of respondents had no intention of moving from their existing home in the next 10 years.
-About 12% of the housing stock has changed hands over the last 5 years. - ⇒ The lack of affordable homes within the Parish makes it almost impossible for young people to purchase or rent properties in the area.
-Whilst this is a national problem, the situation is particularly acute in areas such as Chesil Bank Parish. - Although there is some social housing, primarily in Abbotsbury and Portesham with a smaller number in Langton Herring, without active intervention the shortfall of affordable homes across the Parish is unlikely to be addressed. - The primary areas for employment in the area are predominantly in agriculture, tourism and health and remuneration levels in those industry sectors remain relatively low and largely seasonal.
+- The average age across the Parish is around 47 years (compared with 40 or so nationally) and this has been rising slowly.
+The population growth has typically been between 1 and 2% annually. - ⇒ The early surveys revealed that the majority of respondents had no intention of moving from their existing home in the next 10 years.
+About 12% of the housing stock has changed hands over the last 5 years. - The lack of affordable homes within the Parish makes it almost impossible for young people to purchase or rent properties in the area.
+Whilst this is a national problem, the situation is particularly acute in areas such as Chesil Bank Parish. - Although there is some social housing, primarily in Abbotsbury and Portesham with a smaller number in Langton Herring, without active intervention the shortfall of affordable homes across the Parish is unlikely to be addressed. - Many local businesses find it difficult to recruit workers since many people of working age cannot afford to live in the area on the wage levels that businesses can pay, and if they have to commute in from elsewhere they generally need their own transport (due to the lack of alternatives), making working here less attractive. - The primary areas for employment in the area are predominantly in agriculture, tourism and health and remuneration levels in those industry sectors remain relatively low and largely seasonal.
 However, the COVID pandemic has accelerated the growth of home working, and many of these "knowledge workers" will typically have higher levels of remuneration.